zhullyb/monyhar/monyhar/docs/user_data_dir.md

 do shell script chrome & " --user-data-dir=" & userdatadir & " > /dev/null 2>&1 &"
 ```

-3. Modify as needed for your installation path, Chrome versus Chromium, and
+3. Modify as needed for your installation path, Chrome versus Monyhar, and
    desired user data directory.

 4. Save the script in your Applications directory with the file format